uashogeschoolutrecht/function-app-refreshlogging/dayly-refresh-info/readme.md

 The app `pbi-refresh-logging` is created on the `HU-PLG-DWH-DataPlatfrom` resource on the DENA Azure portal.
 In Visual studio code a connection is made to this app and from there a local template is created.
 The Azure functions extension has a variety of templates to choose from, one of which is the python time trigger template.
 This gives you the necessary files to get started.
 Two of which are most important, the `function.json` file and the `__init__.py file`.
 The former is used to set the time trigger and the latter is the file that runs the python script.
 Once we set this up, we can start writing our code!

 ### Getting dataset info
-As stated, the goal of this app is to get daily info on whether or not the refresh of the datasets were successful.
+As stated, the goal of this app  to get daily info on whether or not the refresh of the datasets were successful.
 In order to do this, we first we need to get the information from the HU Power BI tenant thru the API.
 A service principal has been added to the Power BI tenant that is used to retrieve this information.
 In order use this service principal we need to get an access token from the Microsoft server.
 In the authentication folder we have a function that retrieves this token.

 ```python
 def getAccessToken(resource, client_id, client_secret, domain):